ToshioCP/Gtk4-tutorial/src/sec5.src.md

 Then, the text from line 10 to 20 is assigned to the buffer.

 GtkTextView has a wrap mode.
-When `GTK_WRAP_WORD_CHAR` is set, text wraps in between words, or if that is not enough, also between graphemes.
+When it is set to `GTK_WRAP_WORD_CHAR`, text wraps in between words, or if that is not enough, also between graphemes.

-In line 30, `tv` is set to `win` as a child.
+In line 30, `tv` is added to `win` as a child.

 Now compile and run it.